munificent/craftinginterpreters/book/a-virtual-machine.md

 errors and a VM that detects runtime errors, the interpreter will use this to know how to set the exit code of the process.

-We're tiptoeing towards some actual implementation:
+We're inching towards some actual implementation.

 ^code interpret